ruize-li/colbyDigitalStudies/README.md

 # Welcome to this project.

 This web app is built for Colby College East Asian department.
-It supports mobile-responsive image